gSchool/ada-1-intro-to-ruby/02-methods/10-keyword-arguments.md

 ### Optional Arguments

-We're going to tackle _#3 The caller must provide values for all arguments, even for the "standard" way of doing things (e.g. no extra shots)_ first by introducing ruby's support of **Optional Arguments**.
+We're going to tackle _#3 The caller must provide values for all arguments, even for the "standard" way of doing things (e.g. no extra shots)_ first by introducing Ruby's support for **Optional Arguments**.

 Optional arguments enable you to set default values when defining a function so that the caller doesn't need to pass them unless the value varies from the default.